 Let’s go to our album:

-Henry Debich (18 January, 1921 – 4 July, 2001) born and buried at Pabianice, was a Polish conductor, composer, arranger and educator.
-Born in a family of musicians, his father, Bernard Debich, was a bandmaster from factory’s orchestra.
-Before the war he had private lessons on piano, trumpet and trombone.
+Henry Debich (18 January 1921 – 4 July 2001) born and buried at Pabianice, was a Polish conductor, composer, arranger, and educator.
+Born in a family of musicians, his father, Bernard Debich, was a bandmaster from the factory’s orchestra.
+Before the war, he had private lessons on piano, trumpet, and trombone.
 He graduated in Theory, Composition and Conducting at Lodz Academy of Music.

-During WWII, he was arrested in May 16, 1940, as part of a large share of the Lodz Gestapo, being placed in a camp in Radogoszcz, and then in Dachau.
-After the war he took a job teaching in Pabianicka music school and began working with the Polish Radio.
-At the same time he continued his studies at the Conservatory H. Kijeńska-Dobkiewiczowej, and studied music theory and conducting.
+During WWII, he was arrested on May 16, 1940, as part of a large share of the Lodz Gestapo, being placed in a camp in Radogoszcz, and then in Dachau.
+After the war, he took a job teaching in Pabianicka music school and began working with the Polish Radio.
+At the same time, he continued his studies at the Conservatory H. Kijeńska-Dobkiewiczowej, and studied music theory and conducting.

 Debich was co-founder and since 1952 the conductor and artistic director, of The Entertainment Orchestra of Polish Radio and Television in Lodz.
 Being a multi-annual music director, conductor and juror at festivals in Opole, Sopot, Kolobrzeg and Zielona Gora.
 He was the second conductor of the Philharmonic Orchestra (1956-1958), and together with its ensembles, recorded music for over 20 films and released more than 50 Lp’s throughout its brilliant career!